RLewis11769/holberton-headphones/README.md

 This project implements a design from scratch using HTML and pure CSS.
 It duplicates the visual design of a fully functional website that can be seen as a Figma designer file [here](https://www.figma.com/file/gkWRcFqkwtruWZgSfnnHF0/Holberton-School---Headphone-company).

+The [project_docs/](https://github.com/RLewis11769/holberton-headphones/tree/main/project_docs) folder contains all documentation describing my goals, results, and thoughts on the project.
 Check out an overview of the final project including screenshots and my review [here](https://github.com/RLewis11769/holberton-headphones/blob/main/project_docs/review.md).
 This was a school project with a specific structure.
 I've outlined it [here](https://github.com/RLewis11769/holberton-headphones/blob/main/project_docs/project_structure.md) but [101-index.html](https://github.com/RLewis11769/holberton-headphones/blob/main/101-index.html) contains all of the code from the previous tasks and would be the ideal entry point.

 ## README Navigation